dumplingdenise/2176-AS3/README.md

 **1. Player Movement**

 Description:
 Implemented basic Player Movement to move and jump with Animation.
 The player can move freely in 3D space using WASD controls.
 Movement direction is always based on camera orientation(Example: Pressing W moves the player forward relative to where the active camera is facing).
-The player uses a CharacterController, preventing diagonal speed boost and ensure smooth collision with floors and walls.
+The player uses a CharacterController, preventing diagonal speed boost and ensure collision with floors and walls.

 Features implemented:

 - Camera-relative WASD movement
 - Proper gravity, falling & grounded checks
 - No diagonal speed increase
-- Uses Unity’s CharacterController for reliable collision
+- Uses Unity’s CharacterController for collision
 - Works across all camera modes (1st person, 3rd person, fixed)

 How to Trigger: